What Does Range Mean In A Car?

 In simple terms, range is how far the car can travel before running out of fuel or charge (depending on the powertrain).
 It’s an approximation based on how much is left in the tank and/or batteries.

-“Range” is also used to refer to the farthest distance an electric car (or EV – electric vehicle) can travel when fully charged.
+“Range” is also used to refer to the maximum distance an electric car (or EV – electric vehicle) can travel when fully charged.

 What Is Range In A Gasoline (Or Diesel) Car?